 Does anyone else feel like 2021 isn’t real yet?
 I’m not going to set personal goals for 2021.
 2020 was such an off year that I feel like I need to take this year to re-baseline everything I thought I knew.
-The entire year.

-The monthly format has worked fairly well for me, so I’m sticking to it.
+The monthly goals format has worked fairly well for me, so I’m sticking to it.
 So no yearly goals for me as a writer/person.
 I’ll leave the long-term thinking to my marketing side, likely later this month.

 Let’s just focus on the here and now.

 - Yoga and working out.

 No, and really, it was because I ended up taking my Christmas and New Year’s vacations quite literally.
 I did barely any writing over the last week-and-a-half of the month, and I do not regret a moment.

 I wrote about 4,560 words for part two of The Herb Witch Tales, which is still a hefty amount.
 I tracked this goal on NaNoWriMo this month.
 Somehow, it took me seven years to figure out that you can set goals for yourself on NaNoWriMo and track your progress directly, even when it’s not for one of their events.

 This is more motivating in a way, because my goals and progress are “public”.
 I’d be shocked if anyone followed my NaNoWriMo profile that closely, but my daily progress is there for anyone to see, and that helps me feel more accountable to my goals.